 The Department of Psychology provides excellent preparation for careers in business, the helping professions, education, non-profit organizations, and industry, as well as for graduate studies in psychology, medicine, physical therapy, occupational therapy and law.
 The Department promotes the study of critical reading, analytical inquiry, quantitative reasoning, and information literacy, with special emphasis on scientific literacy.
-Psychology majors develop an understanding of human behavior and valuable skills in critical thinking, problem solving, and analysis.
+Psychology majors develop an understanding of human behavior and valuable skills in critical thinking, problem solving, communication, and information literacy.

 A degree in psychology contributes to a myriad of life and social skills.
 It helps us understand ourselves, other people and the world around us.
 It fosters the development of sound analytical skills and scientific method.
 Psychology builds better communicators, collaborators, and leaders.
 It offers insights into the human condition, and a greater appreciation for development at all stages of life.
 The study of psychology can also be rewarding, fascinating, and enjoyable.
 The curriculum provides a strong foundation in psychological science and allows students to explore specific interests by choosing electives, internships and research experience.